Willamette Valley AVA: Eola-Amity Hills AVA

-The Eola-Amity Hills AVA stretches from the town of Amity in the north to Salem in the south.
+The Eola-Amity Hills AVA stretches from the town of Amity in the north to Salem in the south within Polk and Yamhill Counties.
 The hills cover an area west of the Willamette River approximately 15 mi long by 6 mi wide.
 The Eola-Amity Hills area benefits from steady winds off the Pacific Ocean that reach the Willamette Valley through the Van Duzer corridor, a gap in the Oregon Coast Range, moderating the summer temperatures.
 The name Eola is a tribute to the windy conditions in the area, and is derived from Aeolus, the Greek god of wind.

 Laurelwood District AVA

 The Laurelwood District AVA is located west of the city of Portland and lies entirely within the Willamette Valley and Chehalem Mountains AVAs since it was established by the TTB in May 2020.
 It covers approximately 33600 acres and contains 25 wineries and approximately 70 commercially-producing vineyards that cover a total of approximately 975 acres.
 The distinguishing feature of the Laurelwood District is the predominance of the Laurelwood soil series.